PHOTO: Gina Mills

 5. Remove from the oven and allow to cool on a rack.
 Like I said above, these muffins can be frozen – just defrost overnight and reheat in a warm oven before serving, don’t forget the pot of coffee!

 I found adding the cinnamon, ginger and allspice gave them a lovely Christmassy taste and the double espresso shot really gives it that obvious coffee hint that I wanted.
 The extra chopped pecans I put into the crumble topping gave them a good extra crunch and an amazing full-on taste of pecan, which I have to say, goes lovingly hand in hand with the espresso and cocoa notes.
 A MASSIVE thumbs up from me (and my husband and daughter who were my guineapigs).

 I’ve already got some in the freezer ready for Christmas morning!

-Thanks to David Gall for making me some waffles with his waffle maker for this!
+Thanks to friend David Gall for making me some waffles with his waffle maker for this!
 PHOTO: Gina Mills

 This has to be one of THE most exciting and versatile things to make!

 I say versatile as it can go with quite a lot of things when you think about it.....And exciting, because I never knew syrup was so easy to make!
 I want to use this espresso syrup on everything!

 Personally, I have used it for the following – drizzled over breakfast waffles (with crispy bacon and powdered sugar – think salty and sugary) served with a coffee on the side; as a glaze for the roasted nuts (more to come on this); drizzled over freshly popped popcorn – it makes the popcorn sticky, so then grind some sea salt on the popcorn to give it that sweet and salty, and with an espresso, flavour – making a great snack!

 I am now fantasising how amazing it would go drizzled over vanilla or chocolate ice-cream…..